FluffyFoxUwU/FluffyGC/docs/descriptor.rst

 (to prevent being GC-ed).
 Calling application hook can recurse forever and its valid so application must ensure there no recursing

+There few requirements:
+1. Must return non NULL descriptor for markers which must be unusable (serve as checking whether marker exist or not but cannot be used to create new objects)
+2. Must not call app loader for ``fox.fluffyheap.*`` regardless ``dontInvokeLoader`` as these reserved by specification and may get added or removed, and may be treated differently than normal descriptors thus it don't make any sense for app loader to load them

 Since
 =====